binnev/recipe-planner/readable-recipes/sweet-potato-spinach-dhal.md

 - [ ] greek yoghurt and some kind of herb for dipping

 ## Method:
-1. heat oil. wide pan, tight lid
+1. Heat oil. wide pan, tight lid.
-2. cook onion gently for 10 minutes
+2. Cook onion gently for 10 minutes.
-3. add chilli, ginger, garlic for 1 min
+3. Add chilli, ginger, garlic for 1 min.
-4. add spices for 1 min
+4. Add spices for 1 min.
-5. turn heat to medium.
+5. Turn heat to medium.
 Add sweet potato.
 Stir.
 6. Add lentils, stock, seasoning.
 Bring to boil then reduce heat.
-Cover and cook for 20 min till potato and lentils are tender
+Cover and cook for 20 min till potato and lentils are tender.
 7. Stir in spinach.
 Once wilted, add spring onions and basil, and serve.